binarykitchen/videomail-client/README.md

 Examples will work right away on [http://localhost:8080](http://localhost:8080).
 This is because localhost is whitelisted on the remote Videomail server.

-In other words, if your web server is connected through a domain besides localhost, the web client is restricted from sending the media packets to binarykitchen server which is responsible for storing video mails.
+In other words, if your web server is connected through a domain besides localhost, the Videomail-Client is restricted from sending the media packets to the remote Videomail server which is responsible for storing and sending video mails.
 To fix that, please reach me at [https://binarykitchen.com/contact](https://binarykitchen.com/contact) and you will get a new site name and a list of whitelisted URLs for your own usage.

 ## Backward compatibility